DDmit04/DiagramConstructor/README.md

 + }
 ```

+# Unsupported

+* "Break" and "continue"

-* "switch" construction isn't supported - use "else if"
+* "switch" - use "else if" instead of it

-* "do-while" constructions isn't supported too.
-Replace it by one block, and add this constructions manualy after application do work.
+* "do-while" - replace it by one block, and add this constructions manualy after application do work.

 # Example